jeremiemartinez/jeremiemartinez.github.com/_posts/2016-01-14-devops-on-android.md

 #### Configuration

 First of all, if it is not already done, you must create a new project in the Google [console](https://console.developers.google.com/apis).
-Then we need to enable `Google Play Android Developer API`.
+Then, we need to enable `Google Play Android Developer API`.

 <center>![Enable API in console]({{ site.baseurl }}public/images/publisher_api_console.png)</center>

-Then, we must create a credential of type `Service account key`:
+Once it is done, we must create a credential of type `Service account key`:

 <center>![Create service account key]({{ site.baseurl }}public/images/publisher_credential_console.png)</center>

-Then, fill up the tiny form and download your credential as a JSON file.
+Finally, fill up the tiny form and download your credential as a JSON file.
 You need to save three values : `private_key_id`, `private_key` and `client_email`.
 Save the value `private_key` in its own file `secret.pem`.

-Once its done, let's go to the second console! \o/
+We are done with developers console… Now let's go to the second console! \o/

 Connect to your Play Store [console](https://play.google.com/apps/publish).
 You must go to `Settings` > `API access`:

 <center>![Enable API access]({{ site.baseurl }}public/images/publisher_playstore_console.png)</center>

-Then you must simply link your project.
+Then, you must simply link your project.
 Finally in `Service accounts`, grant rights to the email you had under `client_email` in the JSON file.

 Aaaaand it's done.
 You are all setup!